blake-regalia/graphy.js/ROADMAP.md

 # ROADMAP

-A list of planned features for `graphy`, lossely grouped and sorted by priority.
+A list of planned features for `graphy`, loosely grouped and sorted by priority.

 ## Level 3: In Progress
  - ES Module Support for top-level groups.